rapelista/keenerja/docs/TECHNICAL_DOCS.md

-# FLOWN Technical Documentation
+# KEENERJA Technical Documentation

 ## Tech Stack Overview

-FLOWN is built as a full-stack application using modern web technologies to support user management, workflows, and approvals.
+KEENERJA is built as a full-stack application using modern web technologies to support user management, workflows, and approvals.

 ### Chosen Technologies